BenjaminDEMAILLE/BenjaminDEMAILLE/README.md

 - 🎓 Graduated from the BioMed Master's program at the University of Montpellier and the GENIOMHE Bioinformatics Master's program at Paris-Saclay University.
 - 🧪 Skilled in cellular biology, developmental biology, and cancer research.
 - 💻 Proficient in Python, R, genomics, transcriptomics, statistics, and Machine Learning.
-- 🌱 Currently enhancing my knowledge in [technologies or areas you are currently exploring].

 ## 🔧 Skills & Tools